How to Simplify your Forex Trading

 What is the difference between a person tweaking/studying a method in the right way, and a person tweaking/studying the same method in the wrong way?
 The difference is in what they’re looking for, i.e. the analysis that’s happening.

-Remember how your brain will "find" trades for you to leg into, if you "ask" it to?
-That's why we need to "wait for setups" and not "look for setups".
+Remember, it's important to "wait for setups" and not "look for setups".
 In the same way, if you go back to the drawing board asking the wrong questions and conducting the wrong analysis…

 - "how can I avoid the loss?"

 - "how can I get a better entry?"